-If you are looking for Irish genealogists for hire, then you’ve found us.
-We are a group of 30 professional genealogists and we have well over 15+ years experience in Irish genealogy research area.
-Plus, we are absolutely the best priced professional genealogy research company who is focused on helping individuals just like you.
+If you are looking for Irish genealogists for hire, then you’ve landed on the correct website and found us.
+We are a group of 45+ professional genealogists and we have well over 15+ years experience in Irish genealogy research area.
+Including, Irish family history, church records retrieval, census records, identifying Irish ancestors, or any other Irish record retrieval or Irish ancestry.

-Some of the massively huge libraries, such as the Library of Congress or the main branch of the New York Public Library, can boggle the mind.
+Some of the massively huge online libraries, such as the Library of Congress or the main branch of the New York Public Library, can boggle the mind.
 Most libraries are modest, serving small towns and rural areas.
-If, however, that small town or rural area is where a special family lived, the library is a good place for a family history researcher to find out about where their ancestors lived.
+If, however, that small town or rural area is where a special family lived, the library is a good place for a family history researcher to find out about where their Irish ancestors lived, online and offline.
 Even in some place, or especially in some place, like Ireland.

 Does Irish Genealogy Use Only Genealogical Records from Ireland?

-One of my favorites was actor Barry Fitzgerald.
+One of my favorites was actor Barry Fitzgerald, as there are many research records available.
 His accent and manner in both “Going My Way” and “The Quiet Man” movies delight me.
 On screen, he comes across as a small and spry man with a wry sense of humor.
-While delving to learn more about him, I found a variety of sources useful to almost anyone who is finding family history.
+While delving to learn more about him and his ancestors online, I found a variety of sources useful to almost anyone who is finding family history.

 To begin with, Barry Fitzgerald wasn’t really Barry Fitzgerald.
-He was born William Joseph Shields on the tenth of March, 1888 in Dublin, Ireland, the fifth of seven children.
+Records show that he was born William Joseph Shields on the tenth of March, 1888 in Dublin, Ireland, the fifth of seven children.
 Parents Adolphus Shields and Fanny Ungerland Shields were not exactly typical parents for that period of time and had some interesting travels.

 Fitzgerald’s slight height, 5’4 1/2”, served him well making him seem something of an Irish leprechaun in some of his roles.
 The involvement in movies and plays in the United States enticed him to start the immigration process by completing a Declaration of Intention to become a United States citizen in 1939.
 His career kept him on the move and, for whatever reason, he never completed the process.